stellarnode/dc/README.md

 * Launch Crono service in a separate terminal window in your Rails project root directory: `crono` (or `bundle exec crono`)

 * Run command 'rake db:seed' to create categories for posts.

-* Run command 'rake poll:all' to set poll states.
+* Run command 'rake poll:set' to set poll states.

 * In a separate terminal window start Rails server: `rails s`